williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 }
 ```

-This translation target example builds its own function to compute the answer.
+Like we saw in the second-order augmentation, this translation example builds its own function to compute the answer:

+### Translation Example

 ```
 Question: